kanekosh/AE588_pyoptsparse_examples/README.md

 ## Installation

 ### Docker
-The easiest way to run pyOptSparse is to use [a Docker image](https://hub.docker.com/r/kanekosh/ae588public) provided by the GSI, which already installs pyOptSparse, OpenMDAO, and other dependencies.
+The easiest way to run pyOptSparse is to use [a Docker image](https://hub.docker.com/r/kanekosh/ae588public) prepared by the GSI, which already installs pyOptSparse, OpenMDAO, and other dependencies.
-Choose either AMD64 or ARM64 depending on the machine you have.
+Choose either an AMD64 or ARM64 image depending on the machine you have.

+There are plenty of online resources about Docker, but [this page](https://mdolab-mach-aero.readthedocs-hosted.com/en/latest/installInstructions/dockerInstructions.html) would be a good starting point.
+Note that the Docker image I prepared is based on the MDO Lab public image which installs all Mach-Aero packages.
+You can simply ignore those packages in this project.

+### Installing by yourself (not recommended)
 You can also install pyOptSparse natively on Linux or Mac (very difficult on Windows), but you're on your own if you wish to do so.
 Check the [pyOptSparse documentation](https://mdolab-pyoptsparse.readthedocs-hosted.com/en/latest/install.html).
-You'll need to install my fork of pyOptSparse, my fork of OpenMDAO, cvxpy, and Gurobi.
+You'll need to install [my fork of pyOptSparse](https://github.com/kanekosh/pyoptsparse/blob/sqp/pyoptsparse/pySQP/sqp.py), [my fork of OpenMDAO](https://github.com/kanekosh/OpenMDAO/tree/sqp_wrapper), cvxpy, and Gurobi.

 ### Mounting Gurobi license
 Although the Docker image already installs Gurobi, you'll need a Gurobi license to solve large-scale problems.